WaSQL/php/README.md

 I have found that the best way to learn WaSQL is to download it and use it.
 I also recommend reading the functions found in database.php and common.php for starters.

 ## Where to Get Help
-If you need professional help with you project please contact me at steve.lloyd@gmail.com.
-There are also developers at http://www.devmavin.com that know WaSQL well and have used it often.
+Documentation is built in and searchable via the backend admin Help menu.
+If you need additional help with your project please contact me at steve.lloyd@gmail.com.
+There are also developers at http://www.devmavin.com that know WaSQL well and are willing to help.

 ## How can I Help WaSQL become better?
 Feel free to request changes via github.
 You can also help by donating to the cause.
 Donations can be sent via PayPal to steve.lloyd@gmail.com